donaldsoncd/tsv-to-md/README.md

 # tsv-to-md
-A python script to convert a tab-separated value (tsv) file to a markdown text file in a prose-like format.
+A python script to convert a tab-separated value (tsv) file of an aligned parallel text to a markdown text file in a prose-like format.

 It is the counterpart to [md-to-tsv](https://github.com/donaldsoncd/md-to-tsv), which converts in the opposite direction.